BoxOfSnoo/docker-bedrockserver/README.md

 ### Windows users

 * Clone this repository to a local folder
-* Run `startup.cmd` in a command prompt
+* Run `startserver.cmd` in a command prompt

 ### Linux users

 * Clone this repository to a local folder
-* Run `startup.sh`
+* Run `startserver.sh`

 ## Customisation

 ### Update for newer Bedrock Server version

-When Mojang update the Bedrock Dedicated Server to a new version (current version 1.8.0) update the `docker-compose.yml` file to point to the new URI and change the tag number in the image node to reflect the new version.
+When Mojang update the Bedrock Dedicated Server to a new version (current version 1.9.0) update the `docker-compose.yml` file to point to the new URI and change the tag number in the image node to reflect the new version.

 ### Modify server settings